Supply chain management: Wal-Mart strategic sourcing approaches

-Tax-efficient supply-chain management
+Tax-efficient supply chain management

-Tax-efficient supply-chain management is a business model that considers the effect of tax in the design and implementation of supply-chain management.
+Tax-efficient supply chain management is a business model that considers the effect of tax in the design and implementation of supply chain management.
 As the consequence of globalization, cross-national businesses pay different tax rates in different countries.
 Due to these differences, they may legally optimize their supply chain and increase profits based on tax efficiency.

 Sustainability and social responsibility in supply chains

-Supply chain networks are integral to an economy, but the health of chains is dependent on the well-being of the environment and society.
-Supply-chain sustainability is a business issue affecting an organization's supply chain or logistics network, and is frequently quantified by comparison with SECH ratings, which use a triple bottom line incorporating economic, social, and environmental aspects.
-While SECH ratings are defined as social, ethical, cultural, and health footprints, the more commonly used ESG moniker stands for Environment, Social and Governance.
-Consumers have become more aware of the environmental impact of their purchases and companies' ratings and, along with non-governmental organizations (NGOs), are setting the agenda, and beginning to push, for transitions to more sustainable approaches such as organically grown foods, anti-sweatshop labor codes, and locally produced goods that support independent and small businesses.
+Supply chain networks are integral to an economy, but their health is dependent on the well-being of the environment and society.
+Supply chain sustainability is a business issue affecting an organization's supply chain or logistics network, and is frequently quantified by comparison with SECH ratings, which address social, ethical, cultural, and health footprints.
+These build on the triple bottom line incorporating economic, social, and environmental aspects.
+The more commonly used ESG terminology represents Environment, Social and Governance.
+Consumers have become more aware of the environmental impact of their purchases and companies' ratings and, along with non-governmental organizations (NGOs), are setting the agenda, and beginning to push for transitions to more sustainable approaches such as organically grown foods, anti-sweatshop labor codes, and locally produced goods that support independent and small businesses.
 Because supply chains may account for over 75% of a company's carbon footprint, many organizations are exploring ways to reduce this and thus improve their profile.

 For example, in July 2009, Wal-Mart announced its intentions to create a global sustainability index that would rate products according to the environmental and social impacts of their manufacturing and distribution.
 The index is intended to create environmental accountability in Wal-Mart's supply chain and to provide motivation and infrastructure for other retail companies to do the same.

 It has been reported that companies are increasingly taking environmental performance into account when selecting suppliers.
 A 2011 survey by the Carbon Trust found that 50% of multinationals expect to select their suppliers based upon carbon performance in the future and 29% of suppliers could lose their places on 'green supply chains' if they do not have adequate performance records on carbon.